 Don’t underestimate the freedom and creativity that come from decluttering and organising your living and working spaces.
 Your brain likes order, and constant visual reminders of disorganisation drain your cognitive resources, kill your productivity and reduce your ability to focus.

 Go through your home, your workspace and your inbox and follow Marie Kondo’s wise guidance: “discard everything that does not “spark joy”.
-Donate and get rid of things that do not provide a service.”
+Donate and get rid of things you don’t use.”
 When the energy of your living or working space evokes clarity and organisation, then the life and work that unfold are inspired by that energy.

 This process can provide instant relief!
 Write on a piece of paper ALL of the outstanding tasks and things to be done: conversations with people, projects, personal life, finances, work life, etc. write them all down!